 Because anchor text ratios (and link types) naturally vary across different sectors of the internet, the best way to determine normal and safe anchor text ratios is always a competitor analysis.
 However, generalized ‘all purpose’ guidelines similar to what we have just summarized are listed below from Geoff Kenyon’s excellent case study via Moz:

 Generalized Safe Anchor Type Distributions – these ratios are rough guidelines and can vary considerably from the listed values.
 For example, not every site will have or need a brand name.

-> Deindexed domains have been completely removed from Google’s search index, usually for penalty reasons.
-Needless to say, these links provide no positive SEO value and are usually a risk.
-Links from deindexed domains will accumulate much more rapidly sites that used ‘SEO only’ type backlinks.
+Deindexed domains have been completely removed from Google’s search index, usually for penalty reasons, though they may intentionally be set that way with a noindex tag.
+Based on limited testing, links form deindexed domains are still counted by Google and can even still help a site’s rankings in Google.
+So in theory, not every link from a deindexed domain is bad.
+But in general, links from deindexed domains should be considered a significant risk.
+Links from deindexed domains will accumulate much more rapidly in sites being spammed with made-for-SEO links.
 In older high-risk link profiles, the numbers of deindexed domains can end up being very significant.
 Such sites may have well over 50% of their linking domains deindexed and penalized in Google.
 This in turn can trigger a penalty due to poor link quality.

-> Sitewide Links – Header, Sidebar and Footer Links
+Sitewide Links – Header, Sidebar and Footer Links